 BunnyCDN can not fetch images from your live blog URL - the image links are pointing back to the CDN and Bunny will be unable to pull and cache assets.
 Angry Bunny in a loop, not good.
 So, we need an origin.

-• Create a subdomain nocache.mysite.com or something less obvious such as g534k9.mysite.com in your DNS administration panel.
+• Create a subdomain nocdn.mysite.com or something less obvious such as g534k9.mysite.com in your DNS administration panel.

-• Enable this site in nginx - copy the existing configuration and change the server name to nocache.mysite.com
+• Enable this site in nginx - copy the existing configuration, remove certbot's SSL config, and change the server name to nocdn.mysite.com

-• Reload nginx and have Certbot generate a SSL certificate for nocache.mysite.com
+• Reload nginx and have Certbot generate a SSL certificate for nocdn.mysite.com Letsencrypt/Certbot can generate a wildcard certificate for all subdomains using TXT-record verification, you need a plug-in for your DNS provider.

 Step 2: Create a pull zone